 - Cords, cables and any removable storage devices must be inserted carefully into Chromebooks.

 - Chromebooks should not be used with the power cord plugged in when the cord may be a tripping hazard.

 - No objects should ever be placed on top of Chromebooks.

-- Each student will be issued both a soft protective case and a hard case ("clamshell") for their Chromebook that should be used whenever the Chromebook is being transported or not in use.
+- Each student will be issued a protective case for his/her Chromebook that should be used whenever the Chromebook is being transported or not in use.